InformationControlCorporation/NativeValidationShim/README.md

 features.
 This library is meant to shim that deficiency, so the new standards can be used on old browsers.

+The goal of the library is to replicate native browser validation according to the HTML 5 specification, no more, no less.

 **Usage**

 Just include the NativeValiationShim.js file in your head and start using the